tfischer86/sp21-cse110-lab4/part1/part1.md

       2. `student['Grad Year']`
       3. `student.greeting()`
       4. `student['Favorite Teacher'].name`
-      5. `student.courseLoad[0]`, depends what the question means by 'first index'.
+      5. `student.courseLoad[0]`, depends what the question means by 'first index', I'm assuming the first element in the array.
 13.
       1. `'32'`
       2.  `1`